ruveydahllakcinar/ruveydahllakcinar/README.md

 <h2 align="center">
 Who am I 💁‍♀️
 </h2>
-I have been working in the field of Web Developer for 3 years.
-Specifically, I working on .Net Core projects.
-I am developing .net projects.
-Also, I experienced PHP and Python.
-I have more than 3 years of community experience with public speaking, blogging and experience-sharing skills.
+I work in the field of Software Test Engineer .
+I have experience in automating functional tests using technologies such as Java, Selenium, and Cucumber, as well as managing manual test processes.
+Additionally, I am proficient in conducting API tests.
+I am dedicated to improving software quality and constantly striving to enhance my skills.
+My focus is on contributing to the success of our team by delivering the best possible outcomes.
 </p>
 <center>
 <br>